Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.rst

     There are 4 messages, ordered by severity.

-    * WHMCS: Please upgrade to the latest version: 8.12.0 You can learn about performing an upgrade in our documentation.
-[WARNING]
+    * WHMCS: Please upgrade to the latest version: 8.12.0 You can learn about performing an upgrade in our documentation. (error) [WARNING]
     * WHMCS: Module debugging is currently enabled.
 We recommend that you disable this when you finish debugging.
 Continuous use may degrade performance.
-For more information, see our documentation.
-[WARNING]
+For more information, see our documentation. (warning) [WARNING]
     * WHMCS: We have detected that your WHMCS installation is currently using the default template names for one or more of the active templates.
-If you have made any customisations, we strongly recommend creating a custom template directory to avoid losing your customisations the next time you upgrade.You are currently using a default template in the following locations:CartPlease review our documentation on making a custom theme for help doing this.
-[WARNING]
+If you have made any customisations, we strongly recommend creating a custom template directory to avoid losing your customisations the next time you upgrade.You are currently using a default template in the following locations: *Cart*.
+Please review our documentation on making a custom theme for help doing this. (warning) [WARNING]
-    * PHP: Your PHP version 8.1.31 is supported by WHMCS.
+    * PHP: Your PHP version *8.1.31* is supported by WHMCS.
 Your PHP version does not receive regular updates but is the latest supported by WHMCS. (info)

 States